Linear stability of the blowdown Ricci shrinker in 4D: Introduction

 \subsubsection{Remaining low frequency modes}

 Unfortunately, the above method is not enough for all lower frequencies.
 This is a genuine difficulty: on top of the radially symmetric deformations $\Ric$ and $\nabla^2 f$, the weighted Lichnerowicz Laplacian $L_f$ turns out to have $7$ more nonnegative eigendirections.
 We identify this $7$-dimensional set as pure gauge perturbations.
-We finally prove that the next eigenvalue of $L_f$ is negative using two methods: 1) by comparison with Sturm-Liouville operators whose second eigenvalues can be estimated through Barta's technique again, and 2) by including the $\operatorname{div}_f(h) = 0$ divergence-free gauge condition in our estimates.
+We finally prove that the next eigenvalue of $L_f$ is negative by comparison with Sturm-Liouville operators whose second eigenvalues can be estimated through Barta's technique again.